petazeta/youronlineshop/README.md

 ## :zap: Installation

-Open your terminal at the source files top folder and type:
+Open your terminal in the source files top folder and type:
 ```
 npm install
 npm start
 ```
-5. The server is running now.
+The server is running now.
 Continue in browser as prompt tells.

 **Note:** [Master branch](https://github.com/petazeta/youronlineshop/tree/master) contains the latest implementation, [Development branch](https://github.com/petazeta/youronlineshop/tree/development) contains the last changes, and [The last stable release](https://github.com/petazeta/youronlineshop/releases/tag/v5.0) is the most suitable for use in production.